nn0001/legendentreff/README.md

-# legendentreff
+# Legendentreff.de - Counter-Strike: Global Offensive Cheating Community

-luas for aimware
+This repo will be regularly updated with lua for aimware